OmarMiniesy/Notes/Defensive Security/Security Operations/Incident Handling.md

 In this phase, the organization is interested in developing an _Incident Handling_ capability.
 - This capability is brought to life by first implementing the adequate protection mechanisms for the different technologies and risky areas in the organization.

+The objective of this phase is to prepare the response to the incident and informing the necessary stakeholders of their roles in remediating and reporting during the incident.

 For an organization to be prepared, it needs to have:
 - Incident handling team.